rppicomidi/usb_midi_host/README.md

 Descriptors.
 This is wrong per my reading of the specification.

 # MESSAGE BUFFER DETAILS
 Messages buffers composed from USB data received on the IN endpoint will never contain running status because USB MIDI 1.0 class does not support that.
-Messages buffers to be sent to the device on the OUT endpont may contain running status (the message might come from a UART data stream from a 5-pin DIN MIDI IN cable on the host, for example).
-The driver may in the future correctly compose 4-byte USB MIDI Class packets using the running status if need be.
-However, it does not currently do that.
-Also, use of running status is not a good idea overall because a single byte error can really mess up the data stream with no way to recover until the next non-real time status byte is in the message buffer.
+Messages buffers to be sent to the device on the OUT endpont could contain running status (the message might come from a UART data stream from a 5-pin DIN MIDI IN cable on the host, for example).
+However, this driver does not correctly parse or compose 4-byte USB MIDI Class packets from streams encoded with running status.
+If this feature is important to you, please file an issue.

-Message buffers to be sent to the device may contain Real time messages such as MIDI clock.
+Message buffers to be sent to the device may contain real time messages such as MIDI clock.
 Real time messages may be inserted in the message byte stream between status and data bytes of another message without disrupting the running status.
 However, because MIDI 1.0 class messages are sent